MeghanaRao18/MeterReadingLookup/README.md

 Projet name : MeterReadingLookUp
+Description :
-Description : Hosts the application to  view all the available/ uploaded electricity consumption data flow files
+•	Hosts the application to view all the available/ uploaded electricity consumption data flow files.
-              The application also supports searching of data based on MPAN or serial number of the electric meter
+•	The application also supports searching for data based on MPAN or serial number of the electric meter.

 Application Name : Lookup

-This Application takes the file through mamagement command as command line argument
+•	This Application takes the file through the management command as command-line argument or
-                             or
-The File can be uploaded through web under "Upload File" Option once the user is logged in.
+•	Once the user is logged in, the file can be uploaded through the web under the "Upload File" Option.

 Prerequisited and installers